 The base must be undamaged and clean.
 Old paint and surface plaster can be removed with, for example, water sand blasting.
+Dry bases must be moistened.
 A dry surface needs to be wetted, while retaining the absorption capacity of the base.
 The filler must have properly hardened and be at least one week old before the finishing plaster is applied.
 Before starting work, apply a test coating to ensure the structure and tint.
-The tint is affected by, for example, the absorption characteristics of the base, the consistency of the mass, the coarseness of the surface, and naturally the sprayer itself (nozzle size, air volume and the spraying method used).
+The tone of colour is affected by, among other things, the absorbing capacity of the base, the elasticity of the mass, the coarseness of the base and, of course, the sprayer itself (nozzle size, air volume and spraying work).
 An even flow of plaster from the hose is extremely important for the end result, and for that reason you must not let the container run empty in the middle of working.

 Refer to the bag for how much water the plaster requires.
 Add the dry material to the water and mix with a concrete mixer for around ten minutes.
 With a power mixer or a drill paddle, around one to two minutes of mixing is enough.
 Let the plaster stand for around ten minutes and mix it again for a short while.
 Find the correct consistency at this stage by gradually adding the rest of the water.
 We do not recommend adding all of the water right at the start.
 Every batch must be mixed in the same way.
 In order to ensure uniform colour, the different batches should have the same consistency and mixing time.
 The finished plaster remains workable for around two hours.